 - Choice of wholly SEIS or EIS investments, or a blend of both

-- No direct initial charges and low annual fees
+- Pay no initial charge through Wealth Club, low annual fees

 - Minimum £5,000